 Annuals allow you to change the look of your garden from year to year.
-Even a garden with a backbone of perennial plants gets interested from different annual accents each year.
+Even a garden with a backbone of perennial plants gets interested in different annual accents each year.

 Perfect for Pots

 In northern climates, annuals are best for color in containers.
-You can plant them in the spring, and when the frost comes in fall, they're done.
+You can plant them in the spring, and they're done when the frost comes in the fall.
 That's a lot easier than trying to protect the living roots of a potted perennial through a cold winter.
 Some perennials may live in pots for years in climates where winter cold is not an issue.
 You can combine flowering annuals with perennials or foliage plants in a pot if they have compatible needs.

 Seeds or Plants?

-Both annuals and perennials can be sown from seed directly in the garden, but it will take a while for them to sprout, develop and bloom, several weeks for annuals, up to a year for perennials.
+Both annuals and perennials can be sown from seed directly in the garden, but it will take a while for them to sprout, develop and bloom, several weeks for annuals, and up to a year for perennials.
 That's why many gardeners start seeds indoors weeks before it's warm enough to plant them outside.
-Or you can buy plants already sprouted.
-It's better to buy plants that aren't in bloom yet, though.
-You want them to do their blooming in your garden, not the greenhouse.
+Or you can buy plants that have already sprouted.
+It's better to buy plants that aren't yet bloomed.
+You want them to bloom in your garden, not the greenhouse.

 The price of annuals' all-season bloom is that they need regular watering and fertilizing.
-That's because producing all those flowers all season takes a lot of water and nutrients, as well as sunlight.
+That's because producing all those flowers all season takes a lot of water, nutrients, and sunlight.
 You may also need to deadhead.
 Pinch off dried-up blooms to encourage the plant to flower more.
 Perennials aren't totally carefree.
 Depending on the species and your climate and soil, they also need some watering and fertilizer, but not as much attention as annuals.
 The perennials that tend to need the least maintenance are native plants.
-Those that evolved in your area and thrived until gardeners came, with no care at all.
+Those that evolved in your area and thrived until gardeners came with no care at all.

 In the Shade

 In general, the less sunlight you have, the fewer blooms you will get.
-In too much shade, flowering plants may produce leaves but no blooms.
+In too much shade, flowering plants may produce leaves but no flowers.
 Some species of annuals and perennials can bloom in less than 8 hours a day of sunlight, but you'll have to seek them out.
-As always, when buying plants, read labels, seed packets, or catalog descriptions carefully.
+When buying plants, carefully read labels, seed packets, or catalog descriptions.